NES2102 : Agricultural Economics and Policy

 Students will have full access to all reading materials.
 Class discussion, Q/A sessions, debates will be encouraged during class.
 Lecture material is comprehensive, extensive and requires substantial student study outside the classroom.

-The assignment is set specifically to test learning objectives, and to encourage students to practice their critical analytical skills and extend and apply their knowledge and understanding to be able to achieve these outcomes.
+The assignment is set specifically to test learning objectives, and encourage students to practice their critical analytical and problem solving skills, and extend and apply their knowledge and understanding to real farm business situations.

 Reading Lists